Bang Krachao Island (the Green Lung of Bangkok)

 2. Sri Nakhon Khuean Khan Park

 Sri Nakhon Khuen Khan Park is the most beautiful garden oasis in Bangkok and the true heart of the Green Lung.
+It spans an extensive 11 hectares making it one of the largest parks in the city.

 Cycling at Sri Nakhon Khuen Khan Park in Bang Krachao